rdhr/CALiPPSO.jl/docs/src/mainfunction.md

 Instead, the information about convergence time, number of LP iterations, etc. are stored in a [`convergence_info`](@ref) object.

-Now, once the main ILP loop has finished (possibly producing a jammed packing), the following steps are carried out:
+Now, once the main CALiPPSO's loop has finished (possibly producing a jammed packing), the following steps are carried out:

-1. It is assessed whether, 1. the ILP process converged (in which case we create a flag `jammed=true`); or 2. if the loop ended because `max_iters` was exceeded or too many non-isostatic solutions were obtained consecutively (in which case `jammed=false`).
+1. It is assessed whether, 1. the process of the main loop converged (in which case we create a flag `jammed=true`); or 2. if the loop ended because `max_iters` was exceeded or too many non-isostatic solutions were obtained consecutively (in which case `jammed=false`).

 2. Using the values of `Xs` and the particles' size after the last LP optimization, as well as the relevant constraints, `final_packing` is created.
    - Clearly, this is an essential step.
 It is done by calling the *constructor* [`MonoPacking`](@ref MonoPacking(::Vector, ::Vector, ::Vector, ::Real)).